mikependon/RepoDB.NET/pages/operations/sum.md

 # Sum

-This method is used to get the summation value of the column from the database.
+This method is used to computes the sum value of the target field.

 #### Code Snippets